RlKk01/ZM-Bots-for-COD-BO2-Zombies-Plutonium/README.md

 * Bots revive other players, just as a real player would.

-* They will teleport to the player by pressing the “5” key on the keyboard or, if using a controller, by pressing the left arrow on the directional pad.
+* They will teleport to the player by double-tap the “5” key on the keyboard or, if using a controller, by double-tapping the left arrow on the directional pad.

 * They will purchase doors or clear debris within a small radius range.